pfheatwole/thesis/source/canopy_geometry.rst

   [[**FIXME**: I haven't defined the *surface* yet.]]

-* The aerodynamic calculations depend on different aspects of the shape depending on what aerodynamic method is being applied, but in general they use points from either the chord surface, the camber surface, or the profile surface.
+* Different aerodynamic codes use different aspects of the shape, but in general they all use points from either the chord surface, the camber surface, or the profile surface.

   To support the variety of aerodynamic methods, the model should return points on any of the three surfaces.